 - Housing Need Addressed: Government-subsidized affordable housing for low-income households.
-The HCA indicates that 33% of future needed housing units by 2040 will be needed by low-, very low-, or extremely lowincome households, and also identified a current gap in supply of affordable units. - Population served: Low income households and all other priority populations. - Income level: 0-80% AMI - Benefits and Burdens: This action would benefit low-income households by increasing the feasibility of affordable developments, thereby enabling more of these projects to be built and potentially enabling more units to be included within each project.

-- Housing tenure: For rent - Magnitude: Moderate to High These actions would lead to an increase in the number of units that are possible for affordable housing developments.
+The HCA indicates that 33% of future needed housing units by 2040 will be needed by low-, very low-, or extremely lowincome households, and also identified a current gap in supply of affordable units. - Population served: Low income households and all other priority populations. - Income level: 0-80% AMI - Benefits and Burdens: This strategy would benefit low-income households by increasing the feasibility of affordable developments, thereby enabling more of these projects to be built and potentially enabling more units to be included within each project. - No burdens on priority populations are anticipated. - Housing tenure: For rent - Magnitude: Moderate to High These strategies would lead to an increase in the number of units that are possible for affordable housing developments.
 This incentive or initiate new affordable housing projects that were not previously under consideration.
 While the developer and property manager must demonstrate compliance, the administrative burden should be kept to a minimum to reduce added time and cost, both for the applicant and the City.
 Partnerships with affordable housing developers or non-profit housing agencies are very often a key component of a City contributing to new housing production.
 Few City governments directly build housing.
 A parcel of land is a high-value incentive that can be granted or sold at a discount to these partners, who undertake the projects often with a development agreement to ensure the public goals are met.

-Implementation: 2025 - 2030
+Time Frame Implementation: 2028 - 2031